This section of the website provides details of the current dig and excavation reports relating to previous projects.

 The dig was successfully completed by members of CAG, under the direction of Philip Crummy from Colchester Archaeological Trust.

 Photos from the time can be found on the CAG Facebook page.
-The report has been completed and should be available early in 2017.
+The excavation report and the geophysics report can be seen here.